 All items left in the lockers must be collected the same day.
 The museum shall not be held responsible for any items of value placed in the lockers.
 For more information, please contact us.

 Due to the size of the collections and the renovation of some exhibition areas, the museum cannot keep all rooms open at all times.
 Some parts are closed.
-To make sure that you will be able to access everything that you want to see, please check the schedule of room closures.
+To make sure that you will be able to access everything that you want to see, please check the list of available galleries.

 The Louvre palace is huge, with over 400 rooms and 35,000 artworks!
 It’s impossible to see everything in one day.
 If you only have an hour or two, we recommend visiting the Denon wing, which houses some of the most famous masterpieces (Mona Lisa, the Winged Victory of Samothrace, The Raft of the Medusa, and more).
 If you want to spend the whole day at the museum, head to the Sully and Richelieu wings, which are much quieter.